skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 ![McCaffrey screenshot](/images/nfl_stats_lies/mccaffrey.png){: width="100%"}
 _Credit: [Amazon Web Services via YouTube](https://www.youtube.com/watch?v=bGqoSBSh1hA&feature=emb_title)_

-Maybe that's right!
+Maybe the model's right!
 The linebacker trying to chase him down might have a better angle than it looks like from this angle, or maybe there's 3 defenders bearing down on McCaffrey just off screen[^methodology].
 But we have way too little information to tell.
+And until the NFL is willing to open up access to their data that's not going to change, and these stats will remain a niche side attraction.

 [^2017]: